open-telemetry/oteps/text/0195-kubernetes-resource-detection.md

 This approach has a few drawbacks:

 * `OTEL_RESOURCE_ATTRIBUTES` may need to include additional attibutes other than those used for kubernetes.
 This makes it harder to apply the same environment variables across all pods.
-* `OTEL_RESOURCE_ATTRIBUES` doesn't have a way to specify which version of the semantic conventions it should apply to.
+* `OTEL_RESOURCE_ATTRIBUTES` doesn't have a way to specify which version of the semantic conventions it should apply to.

 ## Future possibilities